 Prerequisite(s): LALS 3505 or LING 3505 or PHIL 3506 or permission of the Department of Philosophy or School of Linguistics and Language Studies.

-LING 4601 [0.5 credit] Language Processing and the Brain II
+Language Processing and the Brain II

 Further study of psychological and neurolinguistic mechanisms of adult language processing.
 May include topics from first language acquisition.
-Precludes additional credit for LALS 4601 (no longer offered).

 Prerequisite(s): LALS 3601 or LING 3601 or permission of the instructor.
-Lectures three hours a week.